 June 14, DDG 70 departed Changi Naval Base, Singapore, after completing the first phase of exercise Cooperation Afloat Readiness and Training (CARAT).

-July 9, The guided-missile destroyer is currently in Indian Ocean, assigned to USS Enterprise (CVN 65) Carrier Strike Group.
+July 9, The guided-missile destroyer is currently underway in the Indian Ocean, assigned to USS Enterprise (CVN 65) Carrier Strike Group.

-July 24, USS Hopper arrived in Kemaman, Malaysia, for the 4th phase of CARAT exercise. the ship recently departed singapore after a brief port call.
-Departed Kemaman on Aug.
+July 24, USS Hopper moored at Tanjung Gelang Naval Base in Kuantan, Malaysia, for the 4th phase of CARAT exercise.
+The ship recently departed Singapore after a brief port call; Departed Kuantan on Aug.
 3.